imback0407/imback0407.github.io/_pages/home.md

 permalink: /
 ---

-**News: Our group will move to ViBA : Visualization and Business Analytics Lab!** During the next two years, we will build up a "ViBA" (chair) at ViBA and we will slowly move our instruments to Munich.
+**Welcome to the ViBA Visualization and Business Analytics Lab** During the next two years, we will build up a "ViBA" (chair) at ViBA and we will slowly move our instruments to Munich.
 We will be looking for PhD students, sub-group leaders, postdocs, engineering/technical stuff, and an administrative assistant.
 Please contact me if you are interested.
 More details to follow.